linkerd/linkerd/linkerd/docs/protocol-http.md

 ---- | ------------- | -----------
 namespace | (all) | The Kubernetes namespace where the ingress resources are deployed.
-If not specified, Linkerd will watch all namespaces. ingressClassAnnotation | `linkerd` | When using [multiple ingress controllers](https://github.com/kubernetes/ingress/blob/master/docs/faq/README.md#how-do-i-run-multiple-ingress-controllers-in-the-same-cluster), Linkerd will only use the ingress resource annotated with this class. ignoreDefaultBackends | `false` | Ignore default backends - identify requests only when ingress rules exist. host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master port.
+If not specified, Linkerd will watch all namespaces. ingressClassAnnotation | `linkerd` | When using [multiple ingress controllers](https://github.com/kubernetes/ingress/blob/master/docs/faq/README.md#how-do-i-run-multiple-ingress-controllers-in-the-same-cluster), Linkerd will only use the ingress resource annotated with this class. ignoreDefaultBackends | `false` | Identify requests only when they match an explicit ingress rule specifying a host and/or path. host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master port.